 The greatest benefits of becoming a Trip Leader can be highlighted by a number of our leaders own experiences.
-Common threads among our Trip Leaders narrative include stories of transformation, community, personal growth, and professional development, development of leadership and technical skills, and self-empowerment.
+Common threads among our Trip Leaders narratives include stories of transformation, community, personal growth, professional development, development of leadership and technical skills, and self-empowerment.

 What is the compensation for Trip Leaders?

 Trip leaders receive hourly pay for all required trainings.
 Required trainings including New Hire Night, Pathways Workshops 1-5, Required All-Staff Trainings, and the Outdoor Leadership Field Experience.